Analysis | In a surprising twist, Trump uses inaccurate Durham reporting to boost his election claims

 Bringing us, inexorably, to the former president of the United States.

 On Thursday evening, Trump released a statement through his secondary business, the deep-pocketed political action committee that’s been vacuuming up contributions for more than a year now.
-It took the false storyline above and pushed it forward precisely as you’d expect.
+It took the false story line above and pushed it forward precisely as you’d expect.
 It read, in part:

 “Much of the now-uncovered espionage campaign of the Democrats breaking into the White House and my New York City apartment, took place after the 2016 Election as yet another way to undermine the upcoming 2020 Election.
 This spying into the Oval Office continued for a long period of time and further served to undermine and discredit the 2020 Election, along with massive ballot harvesting, phantom voters, and so many other things that made the Election a sham.”

 So, again, there was no “breaking into the White House” or his apartment at Trump Tower, despite his very boomerian effort to conflate what happened to him with the burglary that triggered Watergate.
 There was no demonstrated “spying into the Oval Office” and, as far as has been reported, no examination of legally collected data from the executive office after 2016.
-It’s probable that the data at issue — log files of domain requests gathered in order to track possible infiltration attempts — was still collected after Trump was president, since its collection related to normal cybersecurity activity.
+It’s probable that the data at issue — log files of domain requests gathered to track possible infiltration attempts — was still collected after Trump was president, since its collection related to normal cybersecurity activity.
 It’s possible that the data then continued to be shared with external research organizations.
 But it’s not clear that it was or that it was used for any reason other than normal tracking of potential threats.
 It’s also not clear that the research conducted on the 2016 data was necessarily outside the scope of that same outcome.

 What is very clear is that none of this had anything to do with the 2020 election.
 Trump’s ploy here is so clumsy and so ham-handed that it seems like kicking him while he’s down to point it out, but he’s simply trying to extend “I was spied on” to “as part of a broad effort to steal the election from me.”
 This latter point is of far more interest to him than anything else; he will rail against the reality of his 2020 loss until his last breath, given what it says about his long-standing insistences about his popularity and invincibility.